KuskIV/ml_exam_notes/Talking_paper/Jeppe/_3 Graph data community detection.md

 Modularity is a measure of how well a community is connected to the rest of the graph.
 So using this we can find the most connected communities.
 A high modularity score will have many connections within the community, but only a few connections outside the community.

-The next thing i will be talking about is node clustering with probabilistic mixture model. probabilistic mixture model or gaussian mixture model is a method for clustering data, that uses proportional mixing of gaussian distributions.
+The next thing i will be talking about is node clustering with probabilistic mixture model which is a soft clustering method. probabilistic mixture model or gaussian mixture model is a method for clustering data, that uses proportional mixing of gaussian distributions.
+When learning the parameters of the model, we want to maximize the log likelihood of the data being in the right distributions.
+What the trained model gives us is the probability that a data point is in a certain distribution.
+Because of tih sit is a soft clustering method, we can use the probability to determine which community a node belongs to.
-The identified clusters will also end up as gaussian distributions.

 Now i will be talking about the self study.
 For the self study we were using a graph representing a social network with 71 lawyers.
 The dataset has three different kinds of relationships described, but we will only be focusing on the friendship relationship.